 Blood safety and availability

-- An increase of 7.70 million blood donations from voluntary unpaid donors from 2004 to 2011.
-71 countries collect over 90% of their blood supply from voluntary unpaid blood donors; however, 73 countries collect more than 50% of their blood supply from family/replacement or paid donors.
+- An increase of 8.6 million blood donations from voluntary unpaid donors has been reported from 2004 to 2012.
+In total, 73 countries collect over 90% of their blood supply from voluntary unpaid blood donors; however, 72 countries collect more than 50% of their blood supply from family/replacement or paid donors.

-- Only 41 of 151 countries produce plasma-derived medicinal products (PDMPs) through the fractionation of plasma collected in the country, whereas the other 110 countries import PDMPs from abroad.
+- Only 43 of 156 reporting countries produce plasma-derived medicinal products (PDMP) through the fractionation of plasma collected in the country, whereas the majority of the other 113 countries import PDMP from abroad.

 National blood policy and organization

-In 2011, 68% of countries had a national blood policy, compared with 60% of countries in 2004.
-Overall, 62% of countries have specific legislation covering the safety and quality of blood transfusion:
+In 2012, 70% countries had a national blood policy, compared with 60% countries in 2004.
+Overall, 62% countries have specific legislation covering the safety and quality of blood transfusion:

-About 107 million blood donations are collected worldwide.
-Almost half of these are collected in high-income countries, home to 15% of the world’s population.
+About 108 million blood donations are collected worldwide.
+More than half of these are collected in high-income countries, home to 18% of the world’s population.

 About 10 000 blood centres in 168 countries report collecting a total of 83 million donations.
 Collections at blood centres vary according to income group.
 The median annual donations per blood centre is 3100 in the low- and middle-income countries, as compared to 15 000 in the high-income countries.

-There is a marked difference in the level of access to safe blood between low- and high-income countries.
+There is a marked difference in the level of access to blood between low- and high-income countries.
 The whole blood donation rate is an indicator for the general availability of blood in a country.
-The median blood donation rate in high-income countries is 39.2 donations per 1000 population.
-This compares with 12.6 donations in middle-income countries and 4.0 donations in low-income countries (see Figure 1).
+The median blood donation rate in high-income countries is 36.8 donations per 1000 population.
+This compares with 11.7 donations in middle-income countries and 3.9 donations in low-income countries.

 Age and gender of blood donors